 Tip: Have all ingredients ready before starting, as this dish cooks fast.
 Boom!
 Dinner is served!

-📖 Variations
+Variations

-- Spicy: Add a pinch of red pepper flakes or cayenne for some heat.
+- Add red pepper flakes for heat

 🍽 Serving Suggestions